wellington-alves-s/wellington-alves-s/README.md

 # Hey there 👋

-🎓 My name is Wellington, I'm currently studying Systems Analysis and Development and diving into the world of programming.
+🎓 My name is <strong>Wellington</strong>, I'm currently studying Systems Analysis and Development and diving into the world of programming.

 💻 I'm passionate about becoming a full stack developer, aiming to master technologies like C#, Python, Java, JavaScript, TypeScript, Node.js, and Nest.js.